-This project will take the form of a research essay of at least 3,000 words.
-It should be submitted in hard copy on the final day of the program, but students should retain an electronic copy.
-This paper is for the eyes of the BU grader only, so students should feel free to comment forthrightly.
+This project will take the form of a research essay of no less than 3,000 words and should be submitted in hard copy on the final day of the program.
+Students should retain an electronic copy.
+This paper is for the eyes of the BU grader only so students should feel free to comment in a forthright manner.

-Arguments and conclusions should be supported by no fewer than eight substantial citations from various sources.
-Students may draw on non-confidential placement-specific sources - websites, annual reports, promotional material, personal interviews, etc. - as well as journals, newspapers and books.
+Arguments and conclusions should be supported by no fewer than eight substantial citations from a variety of different sources.
+Students may draw on non-confidential placement specific sources - web site, annual reports, promotional material, personal interviews etc. - as well as journals, newspapers and books.
 A cover page should show the student's name, the placement, the title and a word count.
-Full referencing is a marking criterion, and originality of thought, theoretical insight, and clear exposition will contribute to awarding a high grade.
+Full referencing is a marking criterion and originality of thought, theoretical insight and clear exposition will contribute to awarding a high grade.

 This paper aims to describe the most important elements of the internship experience.
-It may include a comparative study with similar companies/organisations in Ireland, the USA, or elsewhere.
+It may include comparative study with other similar companies/organisations in Ireland, in the USA or in the wider world.